Archon: The Light and the Dark: Legacy

 Free Fall developed a sequel for the same platforms, Archon II: Adept, released by Electronic Arts in 1984.
 Ten years later an enhanced version of the original was published by Strategic Simulations as Archon Ultra.

 The original game was rewritten for Palm OS in 2000 by Carsten Magerkurth, who contacted members Free Fall Associates for feedback on creating an improved version released in 2003.

 Archon: Evolution used code from the original 8-bit version with the blessing of Jon Freeman.

 In 2008, React Games acquired the license from Free Fall to develop the Archon title across multiple platforms.
 It released an iPhone version in June 2009.
-A follow-up title Archon: Conquest was released in October 2009 for the iPhone.
-Archon: Classic for Windows was released in November 2010 with gameplay elements not in the original game.
+A follow-up title Archon: Conquest was released in October of the same year for the iPhone.
+Archon: Classic for Windows was released in November 2010 with optional gameplay elements not found in the original game.

 Archon influenced Reiche's game Star Control, which featured a similar combination of turn based strategy and real-time combat.

-An updated version of the game has been announced for release exclusively for the Intellivision Amico.